Configuring a popup window with OIDC

 This flow works in the following manner.

-1) A customer would visit the brand portal and invoke the login flow via some method specified by the brand, such as a login button.
+1. The customer visits the brand portal and selects a login method, such as a login button.

-2) The login button would open a popup window that would load the Strivacity login interface.
-For example, the popup could be opened up via javascript in the following manner:
+2. The login button would open a popup window that loads the Strivacity login interface.
+For example, the popup can be opened up via JavaScript in the following manner:

 const host = 'https://BRAND_DOMAIN.strivacity.com';